apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

 **Allocation of buffer**

-In low-level TIR, `Allocate` is used to allocate a data variable with given shapes. `Allocate` doesn’t operate on the buffer-level.
-The result of `Allocate` is a data variable, which may be reinterpreted with a different shape or data type in buffer declaration.
+In low-level TIR, `tir::Allocate` is used to allocate a data variable with given shapes. `tir::Allocate` returns a data variable of type `T.handle` (since TIR's type system does not accommodate rich arrays), which may be reinterpreted with a different shape or data type using `T.decl_buffer`.

 **Explicit `DeclBuffer` IR construct**